rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

 Calling such a subroutine almost works like calling an ordinary function.
-However, since the Rust compiler cannot know whether the called subroutine violates any of the Rust safety guarantees, calling an external subroutine also needs to be wrapped in an `unsafe` block, like this:
+However, since the Rust compiler cannot know whether the called subroutine violates any of the Rust safety guarantees, calling an external subroutine also needs to be wrapped in an `unsafe` block by default, like this:

 ```rust
 let mut complex = Complex { ... };